Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Phone video review when available

-• Injury, tongue bite, incontinence, and confusion review
+• Review of injury, tongue biting, incontinence, and confusion

-• Sleep deprivation, alcohol, medication, fever, sugar, and metabolic review
+• Sleep deprivation, alcohol, medication, fever, blood sugar, and metabolic review

 • Neurological examination

-• Differentiation between seizure, syncope, PNES/FND, sleep events, and metabolic causes
+• Differentiation between seizure, syncope, PNES or FND, sleep events, and metabolic causes

 • EEG when clinically indicated